Where are they now? The six wingers Tony Pulis preferred to Serge Gnabry

 The former Sheffield Wednesday man played 22 games before picking up a season-ending injury in February and returned to play at least 25 times in each of the next three seasons.

 He helped West Brom back to the Premier League in 2019-20 but played only a bit-part role and was released at the end of the season.
+He then signed for Bristol city for a single campaign, but only made 12 league appearances.

 One of Gnabry’s younger rivals, McClean was in his mid-20s in the 2015-16 campaign, his first in an Albion shirt after joining from Wigan Athletic that summer.